-My husband and I first enjoyed vin chaud (hot wine) in Alsace, France, several years ago while visiting the French Christmas markets.
+Several years ago, my husband and I first enjoyed vin chaud (hot wine) in Alsace, France, while visiting the French Christmas markets.

 This hot alcoholic drink is similar to German glühwein or gluhwein.
 We have fond memories of strolling the Christkindlmarkets in Germany and Switzerland while carrying a mug of this warm wine.
 And now, I'm excited to share this recipe with you so you can enjoy this comforting drink on cold winter nights!